Michele Greco: Puppet boss

 Michele Greco was nominated the head of the Sicilian Mafia Commission (Cupola) in 1978, after Gaetano Badalamenti was expelled.
 Greco gave the commission a façade of neutrality behind which the Corleonesi effectively hid their expansion.
 In 1981, Mafia bosses Stefano Bontade and Salvatore Inzerillo were murdered within a few weeks of each other in the midst of the Second Mafia War.
 Through his position within the Cupola, Michele Greco assumed indirect control of Stefano Bontade's Mafia family after his murder.
 Not long after, Greco invited a number of Bontade's allies for a meeting at his country estate.
-A couple members of the clan were suspicious and didn't go, between them, Buscetta and Contorno. but several mafiosi had gone and were killed.
+A couple of members the clan, Buscetta and Contorno, were suspicious and didn't go, but several mafiosi had gone and were killed.

 As it turned out, Michele Greco had been allied with Salvatore Riina and the Corleonesi all along.
 Riina had used Greco's position on the commission to help banish Gaetano Badalamenti from the Mafia and then, after Riina ordered Bontade's 1981 murder, he had Greco oversee Bontade and Inzerillo's Mafia clans who were in control of a heroin distribution network in the United States.

 One of the men who did not attend the fateful meeting at Greco's estate was Salvatore Contorno.
 He sensed trouble and soon went into hiding when the Mafia War broke out.
 He narrowly escaped death during an ambush by a Corleonesi hit squad led by Pino Greco "Scarpuzzedda" and Giuseppe Lucchese.
 While in hiding from both the authorities and the Corleonesi, Contorno sent anonymous letters to the police, revealing to the authorities information on the Mafia, its members, the various factions and the violent turmoil it was undergoing.
 Contorno was eventually arrested in 1983 and became an informant the following year, following Tommaso Buscetta's example.

 Contorno's revelations in his letters to the police were the first time the authorities had really learned of Michele Greco's high-ranking membership of the Mafia.
 Previously he had just been regarded as a rather secretive landowner with a suspiciously high income, although he did come from a long line of mafiosi.

 Greco was a powerful mafia boss, descended from a long line of mafiosi, but in the latter part of his criminal career he could be best described as little more than Riina's "puppet boss".
 According to pentito Tommaso Buscetta, Michele Greco, "given his bland and weak personality, was the perfect person to become head of the Commission so as not to stand in the way of Riina designs."
 Buscetta explained that during meetings between the heads of various Mafia families, Michele Greco would just nod his head and agree with virtually everything Riina said.